It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In return, Inoki signed many MMA fighters with little wrestling skill to work matches and forced the native roster to adopt MMA-style finishers and matches to fit with the general sense of real fighting.
 This ended not being nice.

-- Bullying a Dragon: According to Bruno Sammartino, he once had to beat up Inoki for trying to shoot on him.
+- Bullying a Dragon: According to Bruno Sammartino, he once had to beat up a young Inoki for trying to shoot on him.

 - Canon Discontinuity: His WWWF World Heavyweight Championship reign after defeating Bob Backlund.